top of page

 ARB 079678F

 Armeet studied at The University of Edinburgh.
-He worked at Feilden Clegg Bradley Studios for over 7 years, during which time he led the design and delivery of a number of high profile schools, commercial and residential developments, including The Atlas Student Residence and Leisure Centre, Embassy Gardens and Hastings Academy.
+He worked at Feilden Clegg Bradley Studios for over 7 years, during which time he led the design and delivery of a number of schools, commercial and high profile residential developments, including The Atlas Student Residence and Leisure Centre, Embassy Gardens and Hastings Academy.

-Previously to working in London, he lived in India for two years working with Opolis Architects in Mumbai.
+Previously to working in London, he lived in India for two years working with award winning studio Opolis Architects in Mumbai.
 He was project architect for a self sustaining ashram in the Mulshi Ghats, using innovative techniques in structural bamboo design alongside conventional local construction materials.
 During his time with Opolis, he designed various private residences in collaboration with Rahul Mehrotra Associates and assisted in curating the Fumihiko Maki 361-degree exhibition in 2009.

 He has been a visiting critique at the KRVIA architectural school in Mumbai and has developed various educational workshops to help local Indian communities engage with the city through performance and play.